Stephen Pollard: Views

 Pollard is an advocate of market-based public service reforms.
 He believes that "the state has no business running schools or hospitals" and "I object to the fact I have to pay for (the BBC)".
-He believes in a flat tax.
+He has advocated the introduction of medical co-payments for the National Health Service and the introduction of a flat tax.
+He expressed support for Chancellor George Osborne's decision to limit child benefits, writing that "welfare is thought of as an entitlement, so that those who choose not to work to support themselves can rely on the rest of us to pay their way."
+He has praised Rupert Murdoch as "a man who has done more to democratise news, sport and leisure than any of his opponents."